 He has exhibited his work in Brazil, China and Romania.
 Barros received a Fellowship in Photography from the New Jersey State Council on the Arts in 1984.

-His latest work is Figuring Space, a multi-media project consisting of photographs, an illustrated book and long-form essay, and a video.
+Figuring Space is another, recently completed project.
+This multi-media presentation consists of photographs, an illustrated book and long-form essay, and a video.
 Using the figure as his avatar, Barros explores space as a metaphor.
 “Until we encounter a boundary, or until it is replaced with something else, space is completely invisible to us,” Barros writes.
 “We perceive space only when it ends.”

 Read a profile of Ricardo Barros written by Pat Summers.